pingnak/AIRvsCocos/readme.md

 On the Windows side of things, Cocos2D requires Visual Studio 2012, or later.

+## The Sad Story of Linux + AIR

+There isn't one.
+At least, not an up-to-date one, with straight-forward installation rules.
+So I'm setting that aside, and making sure Cocos2D-js works.

 ## Version Control

 There are folders you shouldn't add to version control.
 For instance, the